 Some Controversial Ingredients in Natural Toothpastes

-The ingredients below all appear in at least one of the toothpastes reviewed, and have all created some argument amongst experts.
+The ingredients below all appear in at least one of the toothpastes reviewed and have all created some argument amongst experts.
 This doesn't mean that they are definitely unsafe, but it is wise to treat them with caution.
-The ingredients are not listed in any particular order regarding safety.
+The ingredients below are not listed in any particular order regarding safety.

-The main concern with sodium lauryl sulfate is that in some people it causes irritation, particularly round the eyes.
+The main concern with sodium lauryl sulfate is that in some people it causes irritation, particularly around the eyes.
 Sometimes sodium lauryl sulfate is made from petroleum, but it can also come from plant sources: coconut oil or palm kernel oil.
-The version used in natural toothpastes is made from plant sources.
-(Palm kernel oil has its own issues, since some rainforest destruction is due to felling trees to plant palms.)
+The version used in natural toothpaste is made from plant sources.
+(Palm kernel oil has its own issues since some rainforest destruction is due to felling trees to plant palms.)

-My view is that for very young children it would probably be safest to avoid sodium lauryl sulfate, and for older children who can spit toothpaste out, it is probably okay - so long as you can be sure the origin is plant rather than petroleum.
-But if your child has allergies it may be best avoided.
+My view is that for very young children, it would probably be safest to avoid sodium lauryl sulfate, and for older children who can spit the toothpaste out, it is probably okay—so long as you can be sure it is plant-based rather than petroleum-based.
+But if your child has allergies, it may be best avoided.

 Sodium Lauroyl Sarcosinate

-This ingredient sounds similar to sodium lauryl sulfate, and is used for the same purpose.
+This ingredient sounds similar to sodium lauryl sulfate and is used for the same purpose.
 It is made from caffeine or creatine.
-Some manufacturers claim in it is a safer alternative, but EWG rate it at 3, which is of moderate concern.
-It is approved by the FDA under the following conditions: for use in rinse off products such as shampoo or in concentrations of less than 5% in products that are left on.
+Some manufacturers claim it is a safer alternative, but EWG rates it at 3, which is of moderate concern.
+It is approved by the FDA under the following conditions: for use in rinse-off products such as shampoo or in concentrations of less than 5% in products that are left on.
 This also leads me to think that of the two, sodium lauryl sulfate is the safer option.

-This is a sugar alcohol, and is often used instead of sugar.
+This is a sugar alcohol and is often used instead of sugar.
 Some people say it is safe, because it is not fully absorbed by the body.
-However, it has a long list of possible side effects, from diarrhea and bloating to dizziness, and breathing problems.
-The FDA does not recommend this sweetener for children under the age of three.
-Yet, it appears in 2 of these toothpastes.
+However, there is a long list of Sorbitol's possible side effects, from diarrhea and bloating to dizziness and breathing problems.
+The FDA does not recommend this sweetener for children under the age of three, yet, it appears in two of these toothpastes.

-Interestingly, although the EWG strongly oppose fluoride in tap water, it supports its use in toothpastes.
-Opinions on fluoride vary widely and I think it is a matter of choosing what feels right to you.
-If you live in an area where water is fluorinated or your children are very young, its probably best to avoid fluoride in toothpaste.
+Interestingly, although the EWG strongly opposes fluoride in tap water, it supports its use in toothpaste.
+Opinions on fluoride vary widely, and I think it is a matter of choosing what feels right to you.
+If you live in an area where water is fluorinated, or your children are very young, it's probably best to avoid fluoride in toothpaste.

 All of the toothpastes clean teeth well, so I do not include that in individual reviews.
 All come in plastic tubes except Weleda, which is in a metal tube.
 All have screw caps.